We will generally only admit young people to the reading rooms unaccompanied by an adult if they are aged 16 or over.

 Children aged 12-15 may not have the usual acceptable identification and proof of address.
 In this case we require the address and identification to be verified by the responsible adult, who in turn must provide acceptable proof of their own address and identification.

-Once a child's identification and proof of address have been verified and the responsible adult has completed the registration form and accepted the terms and conditions then the child will be issued with a school students' card or equivalent.
+Once a child's identification and proof of address have been verified and the responsible adult has completed the registration form and accepted the terms and conditions then the child will be issued with a short-term card.

 The issuing of collection items to unaccompanied children will be at the discretion of reading room staff.